black-sliver/PopTracker/README.md

 # PopTracker Pack List

-List of packs and their update URLs.
+List of packs and their update URLs provided by the community.

-Send PRs for `community-packs.json` on github to add your packs.
+Send PRs for `community-packs.json` on GitHub to add your pack or remove a pack with wrong or outdated authorship.
+You can use the pencil button to create a PR directly on GitHub.

 ## packs.json